glacials/twos.dev/src/warm/dashes.md

 ### The Em

 To talk about the em dash necessitates talk about the [em](https://en.wikipedia.org/wiki/Em_(typography)).
-The em (pronounced [/ɛm/](https://en.wiktionary.org/wiki/Appendix:English_pronunciation)) is an invisible bounding box every character is designed within[^"Bounding box" is strong; font designers are free to design outside it.] whose edge length is equal to the font height.
+The em (pronounced [/ɛm/](https://en.wiktionary.org/wiki/Appendix:English_pronunciation)) is an invisible bounding box every character is designed within[^boundingbox] whose edge length is equal to the font height.
 Font height changes with font size, so the size of the em changes with it: `1em` is always one *character-heighth* long.
 It is a unitless measurement that allows us to speak in relatives.

+[^boundingbox]: "Bounding box" is strong; font designers are free to design outside it.

 When dealing with font sizes, it follows, speaking in ems is functionally equivalent to speaking in percentages.
 A font size in ems is a ratio between the desired font size and the current font size.
 The CSS declaration `font-size: 1em` is equivalent to `font-size: 100%`, while `1.5em` is equivalent to `150%`, and so on.